Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Notations, Background and Assumptions

 whenever the limit exists.
 The limit $p_s\pow l$, if it exists for all $(s,l) \in \mathcal S \times \mathcal A$, is called the ergodic occupation measure of the CMC. \end{definition}

 Observe that for stationary CMCs, $p_s\pow l=\prob(X_0=s,a_0=l)$.
 Some usual processes, like episodic CMCs, are not stationary, but an ergodic occupation measure exists.

-We make the following assumption essential for the CLTs for value, Q-, and advantage functions. \begin{assumption} The CMC has the ergodic occupation measure, and there exists some constant $T>0$ such that $p_s \pow l > T$ for all $(s,l) \in \mathcal S \times \mathcal A$. \end{assumption} \begin{remark} The assumption $p_s \pow l >T$ can be relaxed with appropriate assumptions on the return time of $(X_i,a_i)$.
-In practice, this would translate into an assumption about the logging policy. \end{remark}
+We make the following assumption essential for the CLTs for value, Q-, and advantage functions. \begin{assumption} The CMC has the ergodic occupation measure, and $\min_{s,l} p_s \pow l = T>0$. \end{assumption} The previous assumption can be relaxed with appropriate assumptions on the return time of $(X_i,a_i)$ which would translate into an assumption about the logging policy.